DavidPhillipOster/ThumbHost3mf/README.md

 * Version 1.5 adds a settings dialog box to the app to allow the user to control whether the icons are labeled with the filetype.
 Labeling is on by default.

-* Version 1.6 corrects the Open items in the file menu, which were accidently disabled as I went from a Document based app.
+* Version 1.6 corrects the Open items in the File menu, which were accidentally disabled as I went from a Document based app.
 The plugin was not affected.

 ## License